mozhdehNouri/AndroidProgrammingTopicAndExplanation/weatherAppProject/domain-layer.md

 it domain-layer.

 2 - commbine data from multiple repository : having 2 repository inside
-viewmodf
-and the solution is create a usecase and combine to gether.
+viewmodel and the solution is create a usecase and combine to gether.

 Accesbilty domain layer with other layer: